 Spanning 18 miles, this paved gem weaves alongside Lake Michigan’s shores, flaunting unbeatable panoramas of the city’s skyline and the majestic, shimmering lake.
 No shocker, then, that it’s the go-to for Windy City locals and out-of-towners alike!

-As you jog, you'll breeze by hotspots like the Navy Pier, Museum Campus, and a bunch of sandy beaches, perfect for a sightseeing spree while getting your heart rate up.
+As you jog, you’ll pass hotspots like the Navy Pier, Museum Campus, and a bunch of sandy beaches, perfect for a sightseeing spree while getting your heart rate up.
+Promontory Point is another scenic highlight along the trail, offering breathtaking views of the skyline and lake.

 Word to the wise: The trail can be a bit of a squeeze during rush hour.
 So, if you’re after a more tranquil vibe, lace up your sneakers for an early morning or late evening jaunt.